suema0331/Angular-EC-Smaple-2023/README.md

 ## Formatting

-General style issues are automatically formatted at file save time using `Prettier`, a VSCode extension (`.vscode/settings.json`).
+General style issues are automatically formatted at file save time using `Prettier`, with a VSCode extension (`.vscode/settings.json`).
 Lint and format by `ESLint` for `TypeScript` and `StyleLint` for `SCSS`.
 Their rules that conflict with `Prettier` is disabled.

 ```bash